EarthObservationSimulator/instrupy/docs/miscellaneous.rst

 Some instruments such as Synthetic Aperture Radars operating under Stripmap mode are constrained to point sideways with a fixed squint angle (usually 0 squint).
 The SAR model in the :code:`instrupy` package assumes Stripmap operating mode with zero-squint angle and hence falls under the category of purely side-looking instruments.
-Further, since the imaging takes place by imaging of consequetive strips and building a scene, a *SceneFOV* may be associated with the instrument.
+Further, since the imaging takes place by imaging of consecutive strips and building a scene, a *SceneFOV* may be associated with the instrument.

 .. figure:: SAR_pure_sidelook.png
     :scale: 75 %